This page describes some basic information about developing and running TAC travel agents for CSE 431 at Lehigh University.

 If you wish to have multiple agents compete against each other, please make sure that they each have a different agent name.
 When you register with the server, in addition to your normal agent name, you get eight additional names of the form agent1, agent2, etc. The easiest way to start an agent with a different name is to use the command line parameter agent.
 For example, java -jar tacagent -agent heflin1 Note, these additional accounts all have the same password as the original account.

 I highly recommend that all teams consider using the Java Agentware from the TAC website as the basis for their agent.
 Here are some things to consider if you use this software.

 This file contains the basic parameters for the agent.
 You will need to set the following fields:

-As mentioned, above will reserve some of the Xenons in Packard 122 for the competition.
-The Xenons are: ariel, callisto, dactyl, enceladus, eris, ganymede, iapetus, io, jupiter, kiviuq, mars, mercury, nereid, puck, saturn, sycorax, tethys, titania, and triton.
+For the competition we will have the six Opterons in Packard 122 reserved.
 However, there is no guarantee that these machines won't be running other jobs until then.
 When testing your agent, it helps to know how what kind of machine it is running on and how busy this machine is.
 The following two UNIX commands are useful:

 You can watch games on the server by pressing Launch Game Viewer.
 The viewer is organized by agent and day.
 Different colors and symbols are used to represent each of the types of resources (e.g., flights, hotels, entertainment).
 Resources that flash have been bid on by the agents.
 Resources that don't flash are currently owned by the agent.
 Each agent's total cost is displayed below its name in the leftmost column.
 If you click on the agent's name, a popup window will show the client preferences for that agent.